deciocferreira/deciocferreira/README.md

 ## Decio Ferreira 🧑‍💻

 Pleasure to meet you!!
-In my 8 years of experience in IT, I worked as an Infrastructure analyst where I analyzed and sought solutions, aiming to meet the SLA, support and improve environments.
-Later I discovered that I matched with DevOps, especially in the management, development and deployment of Software, the CI/CD.
+Since 2015 I have been an Infrastructure analyst where I seek solutions and problem resolutions in order to meet the SLA, support and improve environments.
+I started working with DevOps tools, especially in software management, development and deployment.
+Projects with Cloud Azure (Azure DevOps, .Net, C#), Windows Server, Powershell, AD, DNS, SQL Server and computer networks.

-I've worked on projects with Azure DevOps, Windows Server, Powershell, AD, DNS, SQL Server, computer networks and I'm currently looking for a new challenge to be able to understand the entire DevOps cycle and grow professionally.

-I have been dedicating myself to the study of culture and tools, with the aim of building resilient environments that can deliver value, always driven by challenges and with a huge passion for learning.
+I'm currently looking for a new challenge to be able to understand the entire DevOps cycle and grow professionally.
+I've been dedicating myself to the study of culture and tools, focused and with the objective of building resilient environments that deliver value, complying with the rules and solving the pains of the business.

 ***Microsoft Certified Azure Fundamentals AZ-900*** ✅